txnimc/Spice-of-Life-Apple-Pie/README.md

   - There are no plans for anything other than 1.16 Forge at the moment.
 - How do I make custom benefits?
   - Check the wiki
+- Is it possible to have penalties for low diversity, in addition to benefits for high diversity?
+  - There is no built in support for penalties, but yes, the config is powerful enough to make benefits into penalties.
+See the wiki for more details, but you can make benefits with negative attribute modifiers or negative potion effects that act as penalties.
 - Help!
 Something isn't working!
   - If you use wrong syntax in the config, stuff will not work.
 If you haven't touched your config/can't figure what's wrong, please report issues [here](https://github.com/Kevun1/Spice-of-Life-Potato-Edition/issues).
 - The Lunchbag and Lunchbox don't work with AppleSkin!